Jonathan King, Cambridge (CD7), Board Co-Chair; chair, Books Not Bombs working group; vice chair, Nuclear Disarmament Working Group

 Claire is a founding member of the SS.
 Francis and Therese Catholic Worker House in Worcester, program director of the Center for Nonviolent Solutions, and a contributor to the National Catholic Reporter.

-Paul Shannon, Somerville, Ukraine: A Time for Peace chair (CD7)
+Paul Shannon, Somerville, Ukraine: A Time for Peace chair and Gaza Israel Mideast Peace Campaign co-chair (CD7)

 Born in Boston in 1947, Paul has lived all his life in the greater Boston area.
 For almost all of his adult life he has been an activist, writer, and speaker in various peace, union, prison reform, human rights, and social justice movements, particularly the United Farm workers’ union drives, the Vietnam anti-war and solidarity movements, the movement to end apartheid in South Africa, the 1980’s Central American and Cambodian solidarity movements, the Haitian solidarity movement, and the Afghanistan and Iraqi anti-war movements.
 He is past editor of the Indochina Newsletter and was director of the national film library of the New England American Friends’ Service Committee and part of its Peace and Economic Security Program until 2017, now retired.
 He has been teaching social science and history courses at a number of colleges and community education programs for 43 years.
 In the late 90’s, Paul helped organize a broad coalition for all day hearings to oppose the original sex offender registry and lifetime civil commitment legislation in Massachusetts, and in 2007 was a founder of the National Association for Reform of Sexual Offense Laws and now is board chairman of the organization.
 He is initiator and coordinator of the Raytheon anti-war campaign, chairs Mass.
 Peace Action’s Middle East Working Group, and belongs to its Peace and Climate Working Group.
 He recently co-edited a new volume of Noam Chomsky’s writings, Internationalism or Extinction (Universalizing Resistance), and is working on a second book on Noam.